plgagne/Game-Boy-Essentials/website/drafts/ESPN National Hockey Night.md

 | *NHL Blades of Steel 2000* | January 2000 | NA only, by CLimax | Game Boy Color only |
 | *ESPN National Hockey Night* | March 2001 | NA only, by Konami | Game Boy Color only |

 The history of hockey games on Game Boy is the North American history of the little portable console itself.
-You have some rinkydink early games, when the console was still burgeoning.
+You have some rinkydink early games, when the console was still burgeoning in 1991 and 1992.
 It was successful, but developers did not know exactly what to do with the console.
+So they ported, with caveats, their arcade titles.

 Then games get more complicated, as the same time as they become mere versions of more succesful console releases, with *NHL 95* and *NHL 96*.
 Those releases dry up, without any 1997 or 1998 release, as the console is slowly losing any sort of momentum.
 People barely buy any new Game Boy games.
 Then, a large amount of games come out between 1999 and 2001, due to the massive renewed success of the platform coming from the Pokémon craze.
 Everybody is crazy for Game Boy Color.